2nd installment of world’s highest Enduro race date announced

 The Yak Ru Enduro is a 3-day mountain bike enduro race that will test riders on beautiful, steep, and rugged trails between 3200-4300m (10600-14200ft) elevation in the Manang region of the Annapurna Conservation Area, Nepal.
 The Annapurna Range – boasting huge glaciers, sheer rock faces, and majestic snow-capped peaks – towers over the entire course, providing a stunning backdrop for the ultimate multi-day enduro adventure.

-The special demands of racing in such thin air require all riders from lower altitudes to do an untimed group ‘acclimatization’ ride of 15km to reach our main basecamp, the township of Manang, the day before racing commences.
+The special demands of racing in such thin air require all riders from lower altitudes to do an untimed group ‘acclimatization’ ride of 35 km to reach our main basecamp, the village of Ngawal, the day before racing commences.

 Over the 3 racing days, riders will be covering 40km of riding and challenged on 8-10 timed stages.
 Due to the steepness and remoteness of the course, riders can be expected to carry/walk with their bikes for some uphill parts of the untimed transfer stages.
 Riders will also receive limited assistance in the form of vehicle uplifts to reach some of timed stages.

-At the conclusion of racing, an untimed group ‘celebration’ ride will see us descending over 40km and over 2000m (6600ft) in a single day, a fitting post-competition wrap-up this mountain bike experience of a lifetime.
+At the conclusion of racing, 2 days of untimed group ‘celebration’ rides will see us descending over 80km and over 3000m (9800ft) over 2 days, a fitting post-competition wrap-up this mountain bike experience of a lifetime.